Chartered vessels

 1,737 NRT 3,355 GRT 7,003 MT Displacement 4,639 MT Load 5,491 DWT

-Propulsion: 2 Diesel engines coupled to one reduced gear and one tail shaft with total 3,060 HP.
+Propulsion: 2 Diesel engines coupled to one gear box and one tail shaft with total 3,060 HP.

 Each engine had 8 Cilynders - 385 mm bore - 580 mm stroke